-Four people were taken to hospital and six have been arrested after a serious incident at a Wigan house following an aggravated burglary.
+Four taken to hospital and six arrested after major disturbance following aggravated burglary at Wigan house

 Police were called to the disturbance at an address on Wellfield Road in Beech Hill at around 2.15pm on Sunday.